railslove/lipisha/README.md

 # Lipisha

 A gem to interact with the Lipisha API.

-Currently supporting the SendMoney endpoint.
+Currently supporting the SendMoney and ConfirmTransaction endpoints.

 ## Usage